Skip to main content

 Reasons for Stover Removal

 Low-cost feed and winter feed are some of the reasons for grazing and baling corn stover.
-Extending the grazing season and keeping cows out of feed yards allows for manure to be naturally replaced in the field without the use of equipment.
+Extending the grazing season and keeping cows out of feed yards allows manure to be naturally replaced in the field without equipment.

 Non-cattle producers may also consider removing some stover from the field to warm the soil sooner in the spring.
-If the corn crop averaged 180 bushels per-acre, there are 4.5 tons of stover laying on the soil.
+If the corn crop averaged 180 bushels per acre, there would be 4.5 tons of stover on the soil.
 The stover can be a blanket, keeping the spring sun from warming the soil and delaying planting.

 Removing some of the stover may also make planting more manageable in the spring due to a reduction in ‘trash’ on the ground, especially in high-yielding corn fields.